Platform-OS/pos-module-user/README.md

 #### Assigning roles to users during registration

-The `POST /users` endpoint defined in `modules/user/public/views/pages/users/create.liquid` will assign the default role equal to the constant `DEFAULT_USER_ROLE` - see [setup](#setup).
+The `POST /users` endpoint defined in `modules/user/public/views/pages/users/create.liquid` assigns the default role specified by the constant `DEFAULT_USER_ROLE`—see [Setup](#setup) for more information.

 ### Session-Based Authentication

 #### Endpoints for Sign In / Sign Out

-The following table provides [Resourceful routes](https://documentation.platformos.com/developer-guide/modules/platformos-modules#resourceful-route-naming-convention) provided by for the sign in / sign out functionality:
+The following table outlines the [resourceful routes](https://documentation.platformos.com/developer-guide/modules/platformos-modules#resourceful-route-naming-convention) for sign-in and sign-out functionality:

 | HTTP method   | slug  | page file path |  description |
 |---|---|---|---|